-You’ve probably come across a mental health forum before.
+You’ve probably come across an online mental health forum before.
 It’s a site for talking about all things mental health, from depression to breakups, stress, anxiety, family issues, and so on.
 But now there’s this new thing (which isn’t really a new thing) everyone’s talking about: online counseling.
 And you’re probably a little confused.
 Are mental health forums and online counseling the same thing?
 The short answer is no. But the long answer is more important.
-Keep reading to learn about how online counseling and mental health forums differ, as well as how they can both help you on your mental health journey!
+Keep reading to learn about how online counseling and mental health forums differ, as well as how they can both help you on your mental health journey.

 What Exactly Is Online Counseling?

 While both online counseling and mental health forums can help you work through whatever issue you may dealing with, online counseling involves real, certified, and experienced counselors.
 In fact, it’s essentially the same thing as traditional therapy that takes place in a clinician’s office, only it’s done via some medium of technology.
 Here are a few basics to understand:

 - Online counseling involves working with a licensed mental health professional.

 - It is done via telephone, video call, or chat widget.

 - It makes receiving counseling more convenient, and for some, more comfortable.